Calf raises: Standing

 Standing calf raises are executed with one or both feet.
 They are frequently done on a raised surface with the heel lower than the toes to allow a greater stretch on the working muscles.
 The exercise is performed by raising the heel as far as possible.
 Weights or other methods of providing resistance are commonly used, but the exercise is also effective with bodyweight alone.

 Balance may become a difficulty with free-standing calf raises, especially with older one-legged variations.
 Due to this, it is common to hang on to something or lean the hand against a wall for stability.
 They are also performed using Smith machines or using machines specially designed for calf raises with padded anchors for the weight that rests on the shoulders.

 Leg press

 A straight-knee calf raise is often done using the leg press machine.
 The sledge is kept nearly locked out and the exerciser is meant to keep the hip and knee joints immobile.
 This is not a bodyweight exercise, the only body part actually being lifted is the small weight of the foot.
 The resistance comes from the sledge.

 A leg press is easy to stabilize and the safety bar is kept in place so if the person can not lift it, it should come down safely.

 Exercise notes

-The gastrocnemius is made up of fast-twitch muscle fibres, which benefit more from heavy loads and low reps on the standing calf raise, while the soleus is a slow-twitch muscle and benefits from higher reps and lower loads on the seated calf raise.
+The gastrocnemius is made up of fast-twitch muscle fibres, which benefit more from heavy loads and low reps on the standing calf raise, while the soleus is a slow-twitch muscle and benefits from higher reps and lower loads on the seated calf raise.Its also shown that using lengthened partials on calf raises increase hypertrophy in the calf muscles rather than a full range of motion.